Gofrettin/rusty-dll/README.md

 ***Don't forget to rename package to your project name in*** `Cargo.toml`

+`build/` folder contains batch scripts to quickly build your packet for `x64` or `x86` architecture.

 # Usage
 Write the code you want in `main_thread` function!
 ```rs